 Dear Book Lovers,

 Welcome!
 I am delighted that you have found The Through the Looking Glass blog.
-For over twenty years I have reviewed children's literature titles for my online journal, which came out six times a year.
-Every book I reviewed for that publication can be found on the Through the Looking Glass website (the link is below).
-I am now focusing on writing reviews and articles, and finding interesting book related news, for this blog.
-Many of the titles that I will be sharing with you will appeal to adults as well as children.
-I firmly believe that some of the best writing in the world can be found on the pages of books that were written for young people.
-I invite you adults to explore these books for yourselves; they will, I am sure, delight and surprise you.
+For over twenty years I reviewed children's literature titles for my online journal, which came out six times a year.
+Every book review written for that publication can be found on the Through the Looking Glass website (the link is below).

 I'd like to introduce you to Matthew Price, a children's book author and publisher.
 Recently his publishing house, Matthew Price Limited, set up an office in the United States and several Matthew Price books are already available.
 Curious to learn more about Matthew and his work, I interviewed him.

 What prompted you to set up a publishing house here in the United States?
 Our children had gone through high school in the States and didn't want to come home!
 What choice?
 We had to move and move we did with absolutely everything.

 Is the publishing world in the United States very different from the one in the U.K.?
 Yes and no. The principles are the same, the taste is different in some ways.
 How do you decide which books to publish?
 Mostly gut instinct as a father, but also as a former children's book editor, and as a former children book buyer.It is unusual for a publisher to also be a writer.